2023 Half Moon Bay shootings

 On January 23, 2023, a spree shooting occurred at two nearby farms in Half Moon Bay, California.
-Seven people were killed, and an eighth person was critically injured.
-It was described as "workplace violence".
-The suspect, Chunli Zhao, was taken into custody after he parked outside the sheriff's substation downtown.
+Seven people were killed and an eighth person was critically injured.
+It was described as "workplace violence."
+The suspect, 66-year-old Chunli Zhao, was taken into custody after he parked outside the sheriff's substation downtown.
 He lived and worked at the first shooting scene, California Terra Garden – formerly Mountain Mushroom Farm – and had previously worked at the second shooting scene, Concord Farms.

 Background

-Half Moon Bay is a coastal, agricultural and tourist city approximately 30 miles south of San Francisco.
-Seven months earlier, a manager at California Terra Garden who was not Zhao allegedly opened fire with a handgun at a coworker's trailer following a dispute and was later charged with attempted murder and criminal threats, as well as shooting into an occupied dwelling.
+Half Moon Bay is a coastal, agricultural, and tourist city approximately 30 miles south of San Francisco.
 According to the vice mayor of Half Moon Bay, it is difficult for those who are undocumented or not in the country legally, including some of the workers at California Terra Garden and in the city's farming community at large, to seek help from local authorities.